PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FINDINGS

 \subsection{RQ3.
 How Do Parents Perceive PACEE in Addressing Their Challenges in Family Emotion Education?}

-The subjective ratings provided by parents indicate that PACEE significantly outperformed the Baseline in tackling the three main challenges of family emotion education (see Figure \ref{figure:questionnaire_data_challenges}), with statistical significance observed in each case ($p < 0.01$).
+Parents' ratings show that PACEE significantly outperformed the Baseline in addressing the three key challenges of family emotion education (each $p < 0.01$; \autoref{figure:questionnaire_data_challenges}).
+Interviews further indicate that parents perceived PACEE as playing multiple supportive roles in mitigating these challenges.

-Interviews with parents further confirmed that PACEE plays a multifaceted role in addressing the three main challenges of family emotion education.